 Further, we do not think MSD general rule discussion is against the WID, our understanding of the following sentence(yellow marked) is that leaving the specific MSD values for basket WIDs but not MSD general rules, as they are for sure not BC specific requirements.
-If the Note is like “NOTE: leave the band combination specific requirements, e.g., MSD to the corresponding Rel-19 basket WIs”, that would be perfect, but even without “values” we should assume MSD general rule discussion is within scope.
+If the Note is like “NOTE: leave the band combination specific requirements, e.g., MSD values to the corresponding Rel-19 basket WIs”, that would be perfect, but even without “values” we should assume MSD general rule discussion is within scope.